Mister Collins' Adventure

 Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director Bertil Duroj.

 Synopsis

 Filip Collin, a small-town Swedish lawyer makes unwise speculations and loses his clients money on financial speculation.
 He heads abroad hoping to recoup his losses, heading first to Denmark and then to London.
 After revenging himself on a man who cheated him out of money, he establishes himself as a first-class confidence trickster.
-Despite the ineffectual pursuit of Inspector Kenyon of Scotland Yard, he is ultimately able to escape his career of crime thanks to the attractive Mary von Holten and an friend Russian Grand Duke.
+Despite the ineffectual pursuit of Inspector Kenyon of Scotland Yard, he is ultimately able to escape his career of crime thanks to the attractive Mary von Holten and a friend Russian Grand Duke.